 Both are quick and easy ways to get protein in, and since they are lower in calories can be paired with an apple, almonds, or another snack!

 You might be thinking, “duh.”
-BUT, I think this point compliments the one above and that is because you don’t want to skip meals.
+BUT, I think this point compliments the one above because protein-based snacks are hard to come by unless you prepare a head of time.

-I get it… you are traveling and don’t want to stop every 22 minutes to use the restroom.
-I will say this though, when you are dehydrated your hunger and cravings will go up.
+I will say this though... when you're dehydrated your hunger and cravings will go up.

 Those five tips have helped me get through trips all over the USA and Europe and still eat healthily.